OWASP Top 10 - Broken Access Control

 A01:2021 - Broken Access Control

-Before we get into the topic of Broken Access Control, we first need to clarify what Access Control means with regard to web applications:
+Before we deal with the topic of broken access control, we first have to clarify what access control means with regard to web applications:

-An access control describes the rights and restrictions of an object to a resource or an action.
+An access control describes the rights and restrictions of an object on a resource or an action.

-For example, a user should only be allowed to access his own accounts with his online banking account and make bookings there accordingly.
-However, access to another user's account should not be allowed.
+For example, a user should only be able to use their online banking account to access their own accounts and make bookings there.
+However, access to another user's account should not be permitted.

 We divide access control into the following categories:

-• Horizontal access control: Horizontal access controls are mechanisms that restrict user access to resources for which the users are authorized.
+• The horizontal access control: Horizontal access controls are mechanisms that limit users' access to the resources for which the users are authorized.
 This includes the online banking scenario just described.

-• Vertical Access Control: Vertical access controls are used to limit access to important functions that should not be available to other types of users.
-This means that different types of users have access to different application functions.
-For example, an administrator can modify or delete the account of any user, while a normal user has no access to these actions.
+• The vertical access control: Vertical access controls are used to limit access to important features that should not be available to other types of users.
+This means that different types of users have access to different application features.
+For example, an administrator can change or delete any user's account, while a regular user does not have access to these actions.

-• Contextual access control: Contextual access controls restrict access to functions and resources based on a state or the user's interaction with the application.
-For example, contextual access control prevents a user from performing actions in the wrong order and changing the contents of their shopping cart on a shopping website after they have already purchased the item.
+• Context-dependent access control: Contextual access controls restrict access to features and resources based on a user's state or interaction with the application.
+For example, contextual access control prevents a user from performing actions in the wrong order and changing the contents of their shopping cart on a shopping website after they have already purchased the goods.

-In terms of access control, however, we also need to consider authentication and session management, as these are the starting points for access control.
+With regard to access control, we also have to consider authentication and session management, as these represent the starting point for access control.

-1. Through authentication, the user logs in to be authorized.
+1. The authentication the user logs in to be authorized.

-2. Session management ensures that subsequent HTTP requests also originate from the same user, since the Internet protocol HTTP operates statelessly.
-This means that as soon as a request from a client is processed by the web server, the connection is terminated again.
-However, since a user does not want to re-enter his or her credentials on every newly accessed page, the information must be stored, transported and verified in some way.
+2. By the Session management This ensures that subsequent HTTP requests come from the same user because the Internet protocol HTTP is stateless.
+This means that as soon as a request from a client has been processed by the web server, the connection is terminated again.
+However, since a user does not want to re-enter their login information on every new page accessed, the information must be stored, transported and verified in some way.

-Now that we know what an access control is, we can understand what is meant by a broken access control:
+Now that it is clear what an access control is, it is also clear what is meant by a broken access control or an incorrect access control:

-A Broken Access Control is when a user is able to bypass vertical, horizontal, or contextual access controls.
-Put simply, users gain access to sensitive data or are allowed to perform tasks for which they should not be authorized.
+Broken access control occurs when a user is able to bypass vertical, horizontal, or contextual access controls.
+Put simply, users are given access to sensitive data or allowed to perform tasks they shouldn't be authorized to do.

 What does the OWASP Juice Shop have to do with the OWASP Top 10?

-OWASP Juice Shop is a web application with a lot of security vulnerabilities.
-The application is intended to allow anyone to exploit the OWASP Top 10 once themselves without incurring any penalties.
+The OWASP Juice Shop is a web application with many security vulnerabilities.
+The application is intended to enable anyone to exploit the OWASP Top 10 themselves without committing a criminal offense.

-For a better understanding, let's take a look at three Broken Access Control attacks based on the OWASP Juice Shop below.
+For a better understanding, let's look at three Broken Access Control attacks using the OWASP Juice Shop below.

 1. Attack: Post some feedback in another user's name.
 (Eng.
-Attack: Post some feedback in another user's name.)
+Attack: Post feedback on behalf of another user.)

 2. Attack: View another user's shopping basket.
 (Eng.
-Attack: View another user's shopping basket).
+Attack: View another user's shopping cart.)

 3. Attack: Put an additional product into another user's shopping basket.
 (Eng.
-Attack: Put an additional product into another user's shopping basket).
+Attack: Add an additional product to another user's shopping cart.)

 The OWASP Juice Shop can be installed on Windows, MacOS or Linux or used as a container.
-The documentation of the Juice Shop is in English, but nevertheless very well described:
+The Juice Shop documentation is in English, but still very well described:

-Warning: OWASP Juice Shop is an application with a lot of vulnerabilities that can be easily exploited.
-Therefore, you should install it on a test device that is accessible only to yourself.
+Attention: The OWASP Juice Shop is an application with a large number of easily exploitable security holes.
+Therefore, you should install this on a test device that is only accessible to you.

-In our case, we chose the Docker container because Docker itself is easy to install and the OWASP Juice Shop container is quick to download and launch.
+In our case, we chose the Docker container because Docker itself is easy to install and the OWASP Juice Shop container downloads and starts quickly.

-When starting the Docker container, it is important to note that the variable
+When starting the Docker container, it must be noted that the variable

 NODE_ENV=unsafe

-is passed along so that all Broken Access Control attacks (challenges) can also be tried.
+is handed over so that all Broken Access Control attacks (challenges) can be tried out.
 This can be done via the Docker Desktop interface:

 or you start the container via the shell: